 Heidi an accomplished author in her own right, worked as a journalist, a feature story writer, weekly columnist, and reporter for The Evening Times, in Sayre, Pennsylvania.
 She is the recipient of several awards from the Pennsylvania Press Association and has had a number of stories published in various periodicals.
 She is the author of a published novel, “The Duchess, The Knight & The Leprechaun.”
 The book is available at Amazon.com.

+About - Vincent James Vezza.
 Vincent was born into a career military family shortly after WWII.
 He lived on or near US Army bases around the world and throughout the United States.
 He earned a BA Degree in Political Science and MS Degree in Education.
 He led several marketing initiatives at Apple Computer, Inc. Other corporate assignments included management and executive positions with educational technology publishing firms, including Houghton Mifflin and Films Media Group.

 His writing career got off to a quick start when, writing under the pen name of Jackson Badgenoone, his debut novel “The Hidden Treasure of Dutch Buffalo Creek” won the prestigious Next Generation Indie finalist award for best fiction, presented by the Independent Book Publishers Professionals Group.
 The book is available at Amazon.com. and several local retail establishments and book stores.
+A sequel novella, "Neverborn" is scheduled for publication in 2018.
+In his spare time Vincent manages the Trail Tales column and this blog.